Create a capture session

 The following image is an example of nadir imagery:

-Example nadir imagery
+Example of nadir imagery

-The following image is a diagram of a nadir camera cone and image footprint.
+The following image is a diagram of a nadir camera cone and image footprint:

 Nadir camera cone and image footprint diagram